 Q: How much time is required?

-A: We meet for two hours on a Tuesday night.
+A: We meet for two hours on a Tuesday night to rehearse.
 Aside from that, you decide how much time you spend ‘practicing’ which is just another way of saying having fun.
 The more you time you spend playing, the better you sound.

 Q: Is it all old George Formby tunes?